Miro's profile is so awesome it may blow your mind.

 I've gone through lots and lots of projects during my schooling at Cal Poly.
 None of them have had as profound an effect on me as this one.

 -= Serbia =- ¶

-I hail originally from a land of great turbulence.
-Known to most as the bad guys in the Balkan wars, I also prefer to look at it as the source of some really fun people: Nikola Tesla, Resident Evil's Leeloo Dallas, and Novak Djokovic, among others.
+I hail from a land of great turbulence.
+Known to most as the bad guys in the Balkan wars and various movies, I prefer to look at it as the source of some really fun people: Nikola Tesla, Resident Evil's Leeloo Dallas, and Novak Djokovic, among others.

 I also went to Montenegro to visit a dear cousin of mine.
-Haven't seen her in ~15 years, and got the chance to re-discover some of the vacation spots I went to when I was a child.
+I saw her again after a ~15 year absence, and got the chance to re-discover some of the vacation spots I went to when I was a child.

 In the end, though, the true beauty came not from the dwellings, statues, and scenery I've seen -- but the people I visited.